 Iran is culturally and ethnically diverse, with each region having its own customs, traditions, and in some cases, even language.

 The culture shock is not limited to foreign tourists, as even locals experience some of it when traveling to different provinces.

 Iran, as a collective, is a combination of different cultures, all influencing each other in various ways.
+While Shi’a Islam is the dominant religion in the country, it is not the only one practiced there.

-Zoroastrianism is said to be the oldest monotheist religion in the world that is still practiced – dating back to the 5th century BCE.
-Even though only about 25,000 people still practice the religion in Iran, it still has a strong presence in the country — especially in the city of Yazd, where you can still see some of its ancient structures for excarnation and its many temples still in use.
+Although only about 25,000 people still practice the religion in Iran, it still has a strong presence in the country — especially in the city of Yazd.
+Here you can still see some of its ancient structures for excarnation and its many temples still in use.

 Nomadism, a Dying Lifestyle